nikhilraghu1c/hey-nodejs/README.md

   - At this point, libuv takes over the major tasks.
 It handles operations such as processing timers, managing file system calls, and communicating with the operating system.
   - libuv performs these heavy tasks in the background, ensuring that asynchronous operations continue to be managed effectively.
 In summary, Node.js excels in handling asynchronous I/O operations, thanks to its non-blocking I/O model.

+# Sync Async / Blocking Non Blocking Code

+  - **fs.readFile("path", encoding, callback)**
+    - Aysnc function which not Block the main thread and JS Engine's transfer it to Libuv to execute.
+    - After reading the file libuv update the JS Engine and execute the callback.

+  - **fs.readFileSync("path", encoding, callback)**
+    - Sync function which Block the main thread until the file is completely read.
+    - It is still transfer to Libuv by JS Engine's to execute because file system task can't be accessible by JS Engine V8.
+    - They don't have callback function because it is blocking the main thread.
+    - As a developer, it’s important to understand that while Node.js and the V8 engine give you the capability to block the main thread using synchronous methods, this is generally not recommended.
+    - Example of sync function like fs.readFileSync(), crypto.pbkdf2Sync() etc.

+  - **setTimeout(0)**
+    - Trust Issues with setTimeout(0) : When you ask the code to run after 0 milliseconds, it doesn't necessarily run immediately after that time.
+It runs only when the call stack of the main thread is empty.
+This introduces some "terms and conditions," meaning that the actual execution timing is dependent on the state of the call stack.
+    - This means that even if you specify a 0-millisecond delay, the callback will only execute after the global execution context is done.

+  *Note* :- UTF-8 (Uniform Transformation Format 8-bit), is a character encoding standard that used for electronic communication.
+An encoding defines a mapping between bytes and text.
+Encoding is important as we consider the contents of a file to be in text format.
+As the utf-8 encoding is most common & covers nearly all characters of human languages, it is necessary to pass it as the options parameter to the fs.readFile().